Abdul Rasheed Hussain

+Career

+Hussain started government service in 1968 as a spokesperson for the government hospital.
+He also served as the Deputy Minister of Planning and National Development as well as an advisor to the president.

 His first cabinet portfolio was as the Minister of Atolls Administration in 1993.
 In addition, he has filled other cabinet positions such as Minister of Employment and Labour, Minister of Planning, Human Resources and Environment, Minister of Fisheries, Agriculture and Marine Resources, and Minister for Higher Education, Employment and Social Security.
 He also served in the People's Majlis for over 20 years and served as the Deputy Speaker from 2000 to 2005.

-He holds a BA (Honours) in Economics from the University of Karachi in Pakistan and is the first Maldivian to hold a graduate degree in Economics.
+Hussain also served as a member in many government committees.
+He was the chairman of the national awards committee, board member of the Dhivehi Language Academy, and more.

+In 2006, Hussain received the public service award for his contributions to Dhivehi literature.

-On 27 July 2013, Mr Abdul Rasheed Hussain was awarded the Most Honourable Order of Distinguished Rule of Izzudheen (Nishaan Izzuddeen Izzathuge Verikan), the second highest honour conferred by the Maldivian State.
+On 27 July 2013, Abdul Rasheed Hussain was awarded the Most Honourable Order of Distinguished Rule of Izzudheen, the second highest honour conferred by the Maldivian State.

+Education

+He holds a BA (Honours) in Economics from the University of Karachi in Pakistan and is the first Maldivian to hold a graduate degree in economics.

+Personal life

-Abdul Rasheed Hussain is currently retired and serves as chairman of Liyuntheringe Gulhun, a literary organization of distinguished writers in the Maldives.
-He lives in the capital with his wife Moonisa Ibrahim.
+Abdul Rasheed Hussain is currently retired and lives in the capital with his wife Moonisa Ibrahim.